Black Panther Boldly Tackles The Flaws Of Black Excellence

 As well-informed and intentioned as it was, however, I disagree with the other half of Debruge’s metaphor.
 The response from T’Challa and his people to Erik's calls for action wasn’t a counterplea for peaceful resistance; it was indifference.
 As they sat, protected and prospering, the elders of Wakanda washed their hands of the plight of Black people in rest of the world, while refusing to accept Erik as one of their own.
 T'Challa's unwillingness to risk the safety of his own people for the sake of other Black people he felt they had no ties to was a strategy handed down to him by ancestors who took a similar position.
 At its core, Black Panther is not a musing on the best method against universal racism.
 It is a mirror up to the fractures within our community, calling notions of Black representation and identity into question while interrogating how Black excellence can sometimes fail us.

 Black excellence has become a bit of a buzzword for all of the right reasons.
-Across all mediums, Black people are pushing back on representations of ourselves as dangerous, uncivilized, and useless to the fabric of this country.
+Across all mediums, Black people are pushing back on representations of ourselves as dangerous, uncivilised, and useless to the fabric of society.
 From television and film to journalism and education, we have taken up the call of Black excellence to uplift and celebrate the accomplishments, contributions, and talents of our own.
 It’s a tradition that by no means started with the advent of the internet.
-It is part of our family legacies, the mission of many of the organizations that serve our communities, and a barometer of personal success.
+It is part of our family legacies, the mission of many of the organisations that serve our communities, and a barometer of personal success.

 Advertisement